csc-ubc-okanagan/workshops/docs/R_iterating-over-data.md

 ## [1] 30
 ```

-There are several variations on `map()` and `map2()` - it's worth consulting the documentation if you plan to use the TidyVerse approach:
+There are several variations on `map()` and `map2()` - it's worth consulting the documentation if you plan to use the Tidyverse approach:

 * `map()`: https://purrr.tidyverse.org/reference/map.html
 * `map2()`: https://purrr.tidyverse.org/reference/map2.html